What is branding?

 Of course, we’re not talking about change for change’s sake.

 Don’t be afraid to involve them in the discussion.
-As your customers change, so should your branding.
+As your customers change, so should your branding, and you should consider a rebrand.

 Are you ready to get started?